 Similar congratulations to Williams Advanced Engineering in Grove for a Queen’s Award for Enterprise in Innovation.
 The award is for the Company’s innovation in successfully transferring technology into commercial applications from designing, developing and delivering the batteries for all the cars racing in the Formula E championship.
 Excellent work.

 This month I attended a meeting of Didcot First, an organisation that promotes Dicot positively and ensures it is a good place to work and live.
 You can find out more about their work at didcotfirst.org.uk.
 I also met with GARD, the Group Against Reservoir Development about the proposed new Upper Thames Reservoir and took part in a BBC Oxford discussion on Didcot.

-This month I have received 318 items of correspondence (emails and letters) from constituents.
-Subjects raised with me included the NHS, fireworks and post-Brexit trade.
+In April I received 623 items of correspondence (emails and letters) from constituents.
+Subjects raised with me include local rail, infrastructure and Brexit.

 Please feel free to contact me if you have any pressing issues that you would like help with.
-Either myself or one of my team will get back to you as soon as possible and do what we can to assist.
 You can contact me on any matter at the House of Commons, SW1A 0AA, firstname.lastname@example.org or 01235 768 888.
 Email is the quickest and most reliable way to get in touch, as I keep a very close eye on my emails and can reply very quickly.
 Details of my activities in Parliament can be read on my website, https://www.vaizey.com.
 I also send out occasional general interest emails about developments in the Wantage and Didcot Constituency.
-If you would like to be added to the distribution list, please complete the online form at http://bit.ly/EdVaizeyMP.”
+You can sign up here: http://bit.ly/EdVaizeyMP.”